 Applying as a Transfer Student or after an Interruption to your Studies

 You may apply for continuation of your studies in the same subject and in the semester subsequent to that in which you are currently enrolled.

 Please also note that degree programmes for subjects including medicine, pharmacy, psychology and dentistry are structured according to academic years and so follow the so-called “Studienjahrregelung”.
 Applicants looking to take up a programme in an odd numbered semester (e.g. third, fifth etc.) can apply to begin their studies in the winter semester only.
 Applicants looking to take up a programme in an even numbered semester (e.g. second, fourth etc.) can apply to begin their studies in the summer semester only.

 If you are applying for medicine, please note that Heidelberg University has two locations for study - Heidelberg and Mannheim.
 Applicants admitted to study medicine (Mannheim faculty) will complete their entire course of study in Mannheim.
-If you are applying for your first clinical semester in the winter semester, please supply a copy of your results from the first state examination or preliminary examination by 25th September.
-To do so, please use the form “Submission of Supplementary Application Documents”.
+If you are applying for your first clinical semester in the winter semester, please supply a copy of your results from the first state examination or preliminary examination by 25th September (winter semester 2023/24: until September 30th.

 It is not possible for applicants to begin their first clinical semester in the summer semester.

 You will also be considered a transfer student if, for example, you have studied at Semmelweis University in Budapest, Hungary and wish to transfer to Heidelberg University.
 In such cases, please submit an application as a transfer student.